 To be considered for a grant from the Fund, applicants must be for-profit companies that meet the following eligibility requirements:

-- Have raised no more than $500,000 of startup funding.
-Startup funding includes founder investments, grants, commercial revenue (since company inception), and investments from “friends and family,” angels, and venture capital firms.
+• Have raised no more than $1,000,000 of startup funding.
+Startup funding is defined here by investments from “friends and family”, angels, venture capital firms, and other private equity investment since company inception.

 Fairfax County is seeking to support and invest in the growth of its innovation and technology sector, including with traditionally underrepresented and diverse groups, such as women, people of color, veterans, persons with disabilities, and other underrepresented founders.